aksommerville/apothecary/README.md

 Mon 27 Jan: Flying, map loading, music.
 Rather more than I expected to get done day one!
 Tue 28 Jan: Random pickup and deliver.
 Clock, score.
 Preliminary hello and gameover splashes.
 Wed 29 Jan: Prettier graphics for Dot.
 Real map.
 Changed to time-based scoring with fixed deliveries.
 Hello menu.
 Thu 30 Jan: Sound effects.
+Bystanders.
+Filled up tilesheet.
+It's done!
-Fri 31 Jan:
+Fri 31 Jan: No changes today.
+I've been playing and I like it.
+Ready to cut 1.0.0 and release it.
 Sat 1 Feb:
 Sun 2 Feb:
 Mon 3 Feb: